k8shell-io/docs/architecture/workspace.md

 The k8shell-main container serves as the primary component of the workspace pod, facilitating shell access, port forwarding, and SFTP streams.
 It uses a specialized container image tailored to the tasks users perform within the workspace.
 When the workspace is provisioned, the k8shell-main container executes initialization scripts defined in the workspace blueprint.
 These scripts run during the Pod’s start lifecycle event and can include tasks such as configuring the user environment (e.g., Git settings, shell aliases) and installing packages for specific programming environments.
 To optimize provisioning time, scripts can also be configured to run in the background, ensuring they don’t delay workspace readiness.

+The k8shell-init is the init process of the main container (PID 1), responsible for reaping zombie processes, killing orphaned processes, managing the workspace logger, providing a Unix socket-to-TCP bridge for SSH agent forwarding, and enabling TCP port forwarding to various services.

 The main container provides the following functions:

 1. **SSH channels**: Users can connect to the workspace via various SSH channels.
 The k8shell-proxy manages the SSH connection, forwarding input and output streams between the user and the container within the channel.
 There are [shell](communication.md), [exec](communication.md), and [port-forwarding](communication.md#port-forwarding) channels supported by k8shell-proxy.

-2. **SSH agent forwarding:** When the agent-forwarding is requested on the SSH connection, the k8shell proxy forwards the agent stream to the unix socket shared with the k8shell-admin container.
-The main container uses the agent stream to authenticate with third-party services that require host keys.
+2. **SSH agent forwarding:** When SSH agent forwarding is requested, the k8shell proxy initiates the process by sending a request to the k8shell-init process running in the workspace's main container.
+The k8shell-init process then establishes a bridge, which consists of both a TCP listener and a Unix socket listener.
+The k8shell proxy connects to the TCP listener by creating a TCP socket.
+When a client running inside the workspace container needs access to the SSH agent, it connects to the Unix socket.
+The bridge transforms the communication between the Unix socket and the TCP socket.
+The transformed communication is then received by the k8shell proxy, which forwards the request to the SSH agent running on the user's host, enabling seamless agent forwarding.
 See [Agent forwarding](communication.md#agent-forwarding) for more details.

 4. **SFTP subsystem**: Enables the file transfer via SFTP server.
 When the SFTP subsystem is requested by the client on the SSH connection, the k8shell proxy forwards input and output streams to the sftp server.
 The server is either provided by the k8shell-main container or k8shell-proxy uses internal server implementation if the container image lacks an SFTP server.
 See [SFTP subsystem](communication.md) for more details.